 Storytelling in Grantwriting, Part II: The Plot Thickens – July 2025

-Back by popular demand, this sequel will dive deeper into the art of storytelling as it relates to the grant writing process, providing targeted strategies for enhancing your proposals by leveraging narrative frameworks and storytelling concepts to capture the imagination of your grant’s reviewers.
+Back by popular demand, this sequel dives deeper into the art of storytelling as it relates to the grant writing process, providing targeted strategies for enhancing your proposals by leveraging narrative frameworks and storytelling concepts to capture the imagination of your grant’s reviewers.

 Creative Grant Seeking in a Challenging Landscape – April 2025